Jerome Caminada: Life

-Caminada was born in Deansgate, Manchester in 1844, to an Irish mother and an Italian father.
+Caminada was born in Deansgate, Manchester in 1844, to an Irish mother named Mary Boyle and an Italian father.
 At that time, Deansgate consisted mostly of public houses, brothels, and poor quality housing for mill workers, and was the heart of Victorian Manchester's crime world.

 He began working as an engineer in the city, but in February 1868, he joined the Manchester City Police force, at the age of 24.
 In 1872 he was promoted to sergeant, and transferred to the newly formed detectives division, based in Manchester Town Hall.
 Over his thirty-one-year career, from 1868 until 1899, he earned the respect of colleagues, judges and criminals alike; he was often known as Detective Jerome to the local criminals, who struggled with pronouncing his last name.

 On 25 September 1880 Caminada led a police raid on a cross-dressing ball held in the Temperance Hall in Hulme, rounding up 47 suspects, about half of whom had been in drag and the other half in fancy dress.
 A blind accordionist had been hired to provide music.
 Rather than let the alleged evidence of male prostitution be brought to public trial, the magistrates' court bound over all the suspects for a year on two sureties of £25 each.

 In 1888, Caminada's national reputation for policing – he was reportedly responsible for the imprisonment of 1,225 criminals and for the closure of 400 public houses – earned him promotion to inspector.
 Threats on his life were commonplace; Caminada often carried a Colt Lightning Revolver, and had cause to use it on more than one occasion.